-By: William C. Head, Atlanta DUI Attorney and Drunk Driving Book Author Since 1991
+By: William C. Head, Atlanta DUI attorney and Defense of Drunk Driving Book author since 1991

-On this page you will learn about DUI charges first offense and the related Georgia DUI penalties.
+On this page you will learn about an Atlanta DUI first offense charge and the related Georgia DUI penalties.
 DUI punishment in the State of Georgia is among the nation’s toughest drunk driving laws.

-If convicted of DUI, first offense DUI penalties in Georgia under our state’s drinking and driving laws include license suspension, possible jail time and a permanent criminal record.
+If convicted of DUI, Georgia minimum mandatory sentences and first offense DUI penalties in Georgia under our state’s drinking and driving laws include license suspension, possible jail time and a permanent criminal record.
 Plus, many other DUI consequences and punishment for DUI GA are part of Georgia’s mandatory punishments.

 DUI Laws in Georgia First Offense

-The essence of a DUI case is that you are accused of either being “less safe” or incapable of driving safely.
-The Georgia Supreme Court has stated that impairment by ANY drug to the extent of impairment is enough to convict.
+The essence of a DUI in Georgia first offense case is that you are accused of either being “less safe” (being incapable of driving safely) due to alcohol, drugs or other impairing substance.
+The Georgia Supreme Court is the final arbiter of “what is DUI law” and has stated that impairment by ANY drug to the extent of impairment is enough to convict.

 Plus, the administrative license suspension peril is very real.
 A seemingly insignificant issue, like advising you to take the State ignition interlock limited permit, when a better solution exists, can be disastrous for some drivers.
 You only have 30 days after your arrest date to act, and this can’t be solved (in many cases) by waiting until the last minute.